colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 #### Simple Fields

-These lines reference the constants we wrote in `src/constants/index.js`, making them available to use in `FourInARowGame.js`.
+These lines reference the constants you wrote in `src/constants/index.js`, making them available to use in `FourInARowGame.js`.
 It also creates a class called
 `FourInARowGame`.

-To get the game going, what we'll need to track the following:
+To get the game going, what you'll need to track the following:

 - The current game's status in order to know whether the game has ended or not and if it has ended, how it ended.
 - The current turn in order to figure out which player's token to put down when a move is next played
 - The starting colour player token to help determine who gets to gets to start of the game and to figure out the which player's turn it is over time.
 - The state of the board

-Let's add these fields to our `FourInARowGame` class:
+Let's add these fields to your `FourInARowGame` class:

 ```js
 export default class FourInARowGame {